Skip to main content

 How versioning works:

-• New versions can only be created from published datasets that don't already have newer versions.
+• New versions can only be created from published dataset records that don't already have newer versions.

 • The new version maintains the same identifier as the previous version to ensure continuity.